nleroy917/dissertation/sections/appendix/atacformer/methods.typ

 observation and $n$ is the number of observations.
 To compute the value, we leveraged the `scipy.stats` module and the `spearmanr` function.

+=== Bulk ATAC-seq data imputation <atacformer-bulk-imputation-methods>
+To evaluate Atacformer's ability to impute missing regions in bulk ATAC-seq data, we curated distinct training and test sets from BEDbase.
+A significant portion of samples on BEDbase lacked explicit cell-line annotations, with the metadata field often marked as `null`.
+We discovered that for many of these cases, the cell line could be inferred by parsing the sample's free-text description.
+For instance, if a description contained "HEK293", we assigned that sample the "HEK293" cell-line label.
+Our test set was constructed exclusively from these samples where the cell line was inferred.
+The training set, in contrast, was composed of all samples from BEDbase that had explicit, non-null cell-line annotations.
+This strategy provided a natural train/test split for evaluating the model's performance on a realistic imputation task.

 === Multiome data processing <atacformer-multiome-methods>
 To curate a large multiome dataset, we downloaded and processed four datasets: three from the 10X genomics dataset repository and then the previously described Luecken2021 dataset @Luecken2021.
 The three 10X datasets were: 1) brain3k multiome "https://www.10xgenomics.com/datasets/frozen-human-healthy-brain-tissue-3-k-1-standard-2-0-0, 2) kidney22k "https://www.10xgenomics.com/datasets/human-kidney-cancer-nuclei-isolated-with-chromium-nuclei-isolation-kit-saltyez-protocol-and-10x-complex-tissue-dp-ct-sorted-and-ct-unsorted-1-standard", and 3) pbmc10k multiome "https://www.10xgenomics.com/datasets/10-k-human-pbm-cs-multiome-v-1-0-chromium-controller-1-standard-2-0-0".
 For each dataset, we downloaded the cell by feature matrix as a matrix-market file (`.mtx`), the barcodes as a `.txt` file, and the features as a `.tsv` file.
 We combined these files into an `.h5ad` file for each dataset using the `scanpy`, `pandas` and `scipy` python packages.

 Each dataset was tokenized into the universe as previously described and used for training CRAFT.